chiranjan-7/readers-writers-starvation-free/README.md

 ```
 **Semaphores Used:**
-- finish : prevents 2 or more readers from executing exit section.
+- `finish` : Prevents 2 or more readers from executing exit section.
-- writer_wait : if reader in critiacal section, waiting writer gets priority.
+- `writer_wait` : If reader in critiacal section, waiting writer gets priority.
-- allow : Prevents reader from entering white writer is wiriting and allows only one process at a time to excute the readers entry section.
+- `allow` : Prevents reader from entering critical section while writer is writing and allows only one process at a time to excute the readers entry section.

 **Variables Used:**

-**Reader Funtion:**

-**Writers Function:**
+-  DATA : Global shared data.
+- `waitwriter` : If writer is waiting when reader is in critial section its true.
+Else its false.
+- `popreader` : Total number of readers that have executed EXIT section.
+- `allowreader` : Total number of readers that have executed ENTRY section.